Jeremy-D-Harris/MOI_models/README.md

 # MOI_models
 #
-We modeled several single-cycle infection outcomes from bulk cell culture in which cell were infected with flu virus over a range of multiplicity of infection (MOI).
+We modeled several single-cycle infection outcomes from bulk cell culture in which cells were infected with flu virus over a range of multiplicity of infection (MOI).
 This work was originally submitted to PLOS Pathogens and uploaded to BioRxiv (08/30/19): https://doi.org/10.1101/752329